FedericoTiberti/Workshop-SkillTransfer/README.md

 ## How It Works
 - **Object Recognition**: Leveraging machine learning techniques, the system can detect and identify various leatherworking tools, providing real-time suggestions or feedback based on the detected objects.
+  Check the demo here!
+[Object recognition video demo](videos/object_detection.mp4)
 - **Emotion Recognition**: Through facial analysis, the system evaluates the user's emotions (e.g., frustration, satisfaction) and adjusts the guidance or support given by the system to maintain a positive and productive learning environment.

-Check out two demo videos on the video folder of this repo! 📷
+[Emotion recognition video demo](videos/emotion_recognition_example.mp4)

+## Conclusions ✔
+This project demonstrates the potential of integrating advanced technological solutions to preserve and transfer traditional skills, such as handcrafted leatherwork.
+By combining object recognition and emotion recognition algorithms, we aim to create a more personalized and effective learning experience for users.
+Our work not only highlights the importance of skill transfer in craftsmanship but also sets the stage for future innovations in educational technologies.
+We believe that with further development, this system can significantly enhance the way artisans share their expertise with the next generation.